lucianRosuAtc/BoxesReact-FlipTheValue-/README.md

 # BoxesReact-FlipTheValue-

+You could see this online at: https://boxes-react-flip-the-value.netlify.app/

 This application is made in React Vite.
 To be able to install the application, you must use VS Code.
 Create a project in React vite then copy the files.
-After the correct installation, you will get the ones I put as Print Screen
 In the project directory, you can run:

 npm run dev